 If you observe your water is

 - If you notice your water is foamy, this indicates it has the presence of detergent or bleach.

 - Yellow, reddish, orange, or brown in water indicates the presence of iron.

 - Rotten egg smell, presence of hydrogen sulfide/sulfur.

 - White scam on the floor and soap do not lather well because your water is hard.

 - The black color indicates the presence of manganese and bacteria.

 - Fish smell the presence of organic matter and bacteria.

 - Chlorine odor is the presence of excess chlorine from the water treatment plant.

-- Metallic taste presence of low PH level and metal contaminants such as copper and zinc.
+- Metallic taste presence of low PH levels and metal contaminants such as copper and zinc.

 Contact the local water municipality